super-jaba/DinoLink/README.md

-# DinoLink - A Simple QR Generator bot in Telegram
+# DinoLink - A simple QR Generator bot in Telegram